In this section

 *Important note: If the ePlan is not loading or displaying correctly on your device, check that you are using one of these compatible browsers: Chrome, Edge, Safari or Firefox.

-To compare the ‘Appeals Version’ of the Partially Operative Plan with the ‘Notified Version’, you need to select the notified version to compare the appeals version against.
+To compare the ‘Appeals Version’ of the Partially Operative Selwyn District Plan with the ‘Notified Version’, you need to select the notified version to compare the appeals version against.
 Please refer to the ‘How to navigate the ePlan guide’ to learn how to compare versions.

 Background on the District Plan Review